-Following are excerpts from an interview with Hatem Abd Al-Qader, former Palestinian Authority minister for Jerusalem affairs.
-The interview aired on Al-Quds TV on July 13, 2009.
+Following are excerpts from an interview with Hatem Abd Al-Qader, former PA minister for Jerusalem affairs, which aired on Al-Quds TV on July 13, 2009.

 Hatem Abd Al-Qader: We must generate a contrived separation between the Fatah movement and the PA.
 The Fatah movement, as an organization, as a national enterprise, and as a liberation movement, must be detached from the PA, and must have its own platform, agenda, and strategy, which are based on the principles of Fatah.